- Related Products:

 Quick Answer

-Fluorescent reporter genes – particularly red fluorescent proteins such as tdTomato, mCherry, and related variants – are among the most commonly used tools in retinal neuroscience, gene therapy, and optogenetics.
+Fluorescent reporter genes, particularly red fluorescent proteins such as tdTomato, mCherry, and related variants, are among the most commonly used tools in retinal neuroscience, gene therapy, and optogenetics.
 They are delivered via AAV, lentiviral, or electroporation vectors and expressed in RGCs, bipolar cells, photoreceptors, and other retinal neurons to label cell populations, trace axonal projections, or validate transgene expression.
 A critical but frequently overlooked question is whether the reporter itself is biologically inert or whether its expression constitutes a toxic insult to the host cell.

 Red fluorescent proteins are known to generate reactive oxygen species under illumination (phototoxicity) and may aggregate within the endoplasmic reticulum at high expression levels, triggering protein stress pathways.
 At the concentrations achievable with strong AAV promoters in retinal cells, cytotoxic thresholds may be exceeded.
 If a reporter construct causes RGC dysfunction, any functional readout from the same animal – ERG, OMR, VEP – is confounded.
 Ruling out reporter toxicity is therefore a prerequisite for valid interpretation of results in virtually any retinal gene transfer study.

 The standard method for assessing reporter toxicity has been histology (cell counting, layer thickness measurement) or electrophysiology (ERG b-wave amplitudes).
 Both approaches are terminal or require anaesthesia, and neither is readily deployable as a longitudinal, repeat-measure screen across dose groups.
 Functional behavioral testing offers a complementary and in some respects more sensitive option, because integrated visual pathway dysfunction can be captured before discrete retinal layers show countable cell loss.
-For the relationship between toxicant-induced RGC dysfunction and severe visual loss, see also Preclinical Blindness.

 Quick Answer